PokemonGoF/PokemonGo-Bot/README.md

 - Linux: `apt-get install python-protobuf`

 ### Note on branch
-Please keep in mind that master is not always up to date whereas 'dev' is.
-In the installation note below change `master` to `dev` if you want to get the latest version.
+Please keep in mind that master is not always up-to-date whereas 'dev' is.
+In the installation note below change `master` to `dev` if you want to get and use the latest version.

 ### Installation Linux
-(change master to dev for the newer version)
+(change master to dev for the latest version)

 ```
 $ git clone -b master https://github.com/PokemonGoF/PokemonGo-Bot